ignite/cli/docs/2 Architecture/3 Standard Modules.md

 ## Using modules

-With starport you can add a module with the command `starport add modulename`.
+With starport you can add a module with the command `starport module create modulename`.
 When adding a module manually to a blockchain application, it requires to edit the `app/app.go` and the `myappcli/main.go` with the according entries.
 Starport manages the code edits and additions for you conveniently.

 ## Summary